Table of Contents

 The parties may elect to rely upon the statements of witnesses contained in the investigation report if such witnesses are unavailable to attend the hearing or the parties deem the content of the report sufficient.Back to top

-If the results of the investigation are conclusive then the Title IX Coordinator in consultation with the Office of Student Development or designee and/or human resources director or designee may in his or her discretion refer the case for an administrative hearing for a final determination.
+If the results of the investigation are conclusive then the Title IX Coordinator in consultation with the dean of student experience or designee and/or assistant vice president of human resources or designee may in his or her discretion refer the case for an administrative hearing for a final determination.

-In cases involving allegations of student misconduct, the vice president for student development, the associate dean for student development or their designee (Administrative Hearing Officer), will conduct an administrative hearing.
-The Administrative Hearing Officer will carefully review the investigation report, meet with the investigator(s), the parties, and their advisors and witnesses.
+In cases involving allegations of student misconduct, the dean of student experience or his/her designee (Administrative Hearing Officer), will conduct an administrative hearing.
+The Administrative Hearing Officer (Administrator) will carefully review the investigation report and meet with the investigator(s), the parties, and their advisors and witnesses.
 After hearing all the evidence the Administrative Hearing Officer will determine whether it is more likely than not that the accused party violated this Policy.

-In cases involving allegations of misconduct by an employee, guest, and/or vendor, the director of human resources, the associate director of human resources or their designee (Administrative Hearing Officer), will conduct an administrative hearing.
-The Administrative Hearing Officer will carefully review the investigation report, meet with the investigator(s), the parties, and their advisors and witnesses.
-After hearing all the evidence the Administrative Hearing Officer will determine whether it is more likely than not that the accused party violated this Policy.
+In cases involving allegations of misconduct by an employee, guest, and/or vendor, the assistant vice president of human resources or his/her designee (Administrator), will conduct an administrative hearing.
+The Administrator will carefully review the investigation report and meet with the investigator(s), the parties, and their advisors and witnesses.
+After hearing all the evidence the Administrator will determine whether it is more likely than not that the accused party violated this Policy.

 University Hearing Panel